-Silver is a white, brilliant, sonorous, and ductile metal, somewhat more than ten times heavier than It melts at a bright red heat.
-It is found water. in different states.
+Silver is a white, brilliant, sonorous, and ductile metal, somewhat more than ten times heavier than water.
+It melts at a bright red-heat.
+It is found in different states.
 Of these the principal is denominated native silver, from its being nearly in a state of purity.
 Native silver sometimes occurs in small lumps, sometimes in a crystallized form, and sometimes in leaves, threads, or wire.
 In many instances the latter are so connected with each other as to resemble the branches of trees, in which case the ore is called dendritic.
 There are also several ores of silver, in which this metal is combined with lead, antimony, arsenic, sulphur, and other substances.
 Like gold, silver is coined into money, and is manufactured into various kinds of utensils, which have the general appellation of silver plate.
 For these purposes it is alloyed with copper, which does not affect its whiteness.
 Our standard silver is composed of about 124 parts of pure metal and one part of copper; and the metal of this standard is used both for silver plate and in the coinage.
+11. 2.
+2. 2.
+2.

 Mercury, in its native state, is called quicksilver, and is found in small globules of a shining, silvery appearance, scattered through different kinds of stones, clay, and ores.
 It is nearly fourteen times heavier than water.
 The principal ore of mercury, and that from which the metal is chiefly obtained, is cinnabar.
 This is of a red colour, and consists of mercury mineralized with sulphur.
-This metal is always fluid at the common temperature of the atmosphere: by extreme cold it becomes solid, and in this state may be beaten with a hammer and extended without breaking.
-Being the heaviest of all fluids of which we have any knowledge, and not congealing at the temperature of our climate, it has been preferred to all others, for barometers, as a measure for the weight of the atmosphere.
-And as heat dilates mercury similarly to other fluids, it is likewise made into thermometers.
-The combinations of mercury with other metals are termed amalgams.
-Mercury and tin combined form the substance that is used for the silvering of lookingglasses.
-There are several preparations of mercury used in medicine.
-A valuable red colour, called vermillion, is formed by melting together three parts of mercury and one of sulphur.
+This metal Sweden is esteemed the best for the manufacture of steel.